Stuycs-K/project03-final-10-watkinsg-velazquezi/DEVLOG.md

 ### 2024-01-12 - Debugging as well as working on the print statment
 Expanded description including how much time was spent on task.
+Working on putting the printing in the Clients